Background: A Growing Shadow AI Problem

 Regulatory Pressure Accelerating the Timeline

-The Solution: Areebi Deployment in 8 Days
+The Solution: Areebi Deployment in 1-2 Weeks

-The deployment followed Areebi's standard implementation process:
+A typical deployment in this scenario follows Areebi's standard implementation process:

 DLP Configuration for Healthcare Data